Inter Miami CF Unveils 'La Palma' 2021 Secondary Jersey, As Team Gets Ready For 2021 MLS Season

 — Inter Miami CF (@InterMiamiCF) February 27, 2021

 Optimism is also growing for the play on the field.
 Part owner David Beckham has been in Miami since Christmas, taking a more hands-on approach with the club hoping to lead by example.
-He’s even training with players.READ MORE: South Florida House Republicans Vote Against President Biden's $1.9 Trillion Pandemic Relief Package
+He’s even training with players.READ MORE: NASA Releases Time-Lapse Of Record-Breaking 2020 Atlanic Hurricane Season

 “I’ve been in the building every single day.
 I’ve run some days, I’ve left it to the guys other days.
 But those things I think are important.
 It’s important for me not just to be seen around the building with our backroom staff and our coaches and our players, but for the academy kids,” said Beckham.